Rules for Contributing

 - Set Release <version> as commit name

-- Create git tag, make git push, including tag
+- Create git tag with version, make git push, including tag

 - Notify all interested parties (Twitter, mailing lists)